Key insights from public labor market data

 Regional Unemployment Continues Near 5%

-Unemployment across the Seattle–Tacoma–Bellevue metro has remained below 5% since 2021, reflecting a relatively stable recovery period.
-The recent increase to 4.8% marks a modest shift from earlier lows but remains consistent with pre-pandemic norms and a labor market that continues to support broad job availability across sectors.
+Unemployment across the Seattle–Tacoma–Bellevue metro has remained below 5% since 2021, reflecting a relatively steady recovery period.
+The increase to 4.9% is a modest shift from earlier lows and suggests the labor market may be cooling.
+While the rate is still broadly consistent with pre-pandemic norms, we’ll be watching upcoming data closely as recent layoff activity and economic uncertainty show up more clearly in official indicators.

 Cost of Living